EspinosaSalvador/Regex-what-we-need-to-know-by-Salvador/Develop/gist-template.md

 # Introduction to Regex

-Hello user, this was created so anyone who has problems or wish to lear what is Regex can jump on this and feel profesional right away.
+Hello user, this reposiroty was created so anyone who has problems or wish to learn what is Regex can jump on this and feel profesional right away.

 ## Summary